tidyverse/tidyverse.org/content/blog/ellmer-0-2-0/index.md

 </div>

-This family of functions is experimental because I'm still refining the user interface, particularly around error handling I'd love to hear your feedback!
+This family of functions is experimental because I'm still refining the user interface, particularly around error handling.
+I'd love to hear your feedback!

 ## Parameters